Princess Michael of Kent: Marriages

 Her first husband was the English banker Thomas Troubridge (1939–2015), younger brother of Sir Peter Troubridge, 6th Baronet.
 They met at a boar hunt in Germany and were married on 14 September 1971 at Chelsea Old Church, London.
 The couple separated in 1973 and were civilly divorced in 1977.
 The marriage was ecclesiastically annulled by Pope Paul VI in May 1978.

-One month after the annulment, on 30 June 1978, at a civil ceremony in Vienna, Austria, she married Prince Michael of Kent, the son of Prince George, Duke of Kent, and Princess Marina of Greece and Denmark.
+One month after the annulment, on 30 June 1978, at a civil ceremony at the City Hall (Wiener Rathaus) in Vienna, Austria, she married Prince Michael of Kent, the son of Prince George, Duke of Kent, and Princess Marina of Greece and Denmark.
 Prince Michael is a grandson of King George V. Marie-Christine has named Lord Mountbatten as their matchmaker.

 Michael presented Marie-Christine with a two-stone sapphire-and-diamond ring made from stones that belonged to his mother, Princess Marina.
+At the civil ceremony she wore a cream two-piece suit, a blazer and knee-length skirt combination, by Hardy Amies.
 For the ball held after the wedding, she wore the City of London diamond fringe tiara and a cream dress from Bellville Sassoon.
 Upon their marriage, she was accorded the style and title of Her Royal Highness Princess Michael of Kent, the female equivalent to her husband's title.
-After receiving Pope John Paul II's permission, the couple later received a blessing of their marriage in a Roman Catholic ceremony on 29 June 1983 at Archbishop's House, London.
+After receiving Pope John Paul II's permission (Pope Paul VI had barred them from having a Catholic wedding), the couple later received a blessing of their marriage in a Roman Catholic ceremony on 29 June 1983 at Archbishop's House, London.

 Since the Act of Settlement 1701 prohibited anyone who married a Roman Catholic from succeeding to the throne, Prince Michael of Kent (at that time, 15th in the line of succession) lost his succession rights upon marrying Marie-Christine.
 Prince Michael was reinstated to the line of succession to the British throne on 26 March 2015 with the passing of the Succession to the Crown Act 2013.
 Their children are members of the Church of England and have retained their rights of succession since birth.

 Prince and Princess Michael of Kent have two children: